BrightChamps Logo

 Math FAQ Answers Dropdown Arrow

-5.Why is the square root important in decimals?
+5.Why is the square root important for my child in decimals?

 Square roots of decimals are important because they help in real-life activities such as engineering, medicine, finance, and data analysis, where precise measurements or variations are required.